jansennerd10/tegra-seeds/README.md

 * CUDA Toolkit
 * OpenCV 2.4 (note that OpenCV 3 has breaking changes that will required updates to the code).

+This application was written to be built on Linux. nvcc (the compiler used to build the project) is available for Windows;
+however, it has not been tested with this project.
+Modifications to the host code would probably be necessary, but the GPU code would likely be compatible out of the box.

 # File Information
 * imgKernels.cu: Contains CUDA kernels (GPU functions) that help calculate the number of seeds in an image, as well as the host functions that invoke the kernels.